 What is Estate Planning?

 Estate planning refers to the methodical approach taken to protect a person’s wealth during their lifetime and distribute it after they’re gone.
 It’s not exclusive to the affluent, embracing individuals from diverse financial backgrounds.
-It incorporates drafting of wills, establishment of trusts, and setting up power of attorneys.
+It incorporates drafting of wills, the establishment of trusts, and setting up the power of attorneys.
 For example, a will defines heirs, while trusts facilitate tax advantages and complete control on asset distribution.

 Importance of Estate Planning